tien02/pytorch-dcgan/README.md

                 [--tensorboard]
                 [--make_gif]
 ```
-Use `--save` to save checpoint after training.
+Use `--save` to save checkpoint after training.

 Use `--tensorboard` to activate tensorboard in order to see the training process.

-Use `--make_gif` to make create .gif about generation process after training.
+Use `--make_gif` to make create .gif image file about generation process after training.

 ## Result